Hosting and bandwidth provided by MacAce.net.

 On July 10, 2006, FileMaker announced FileMaker Pro 8.5, FileMaker Pro 8.5 Advanced, FileMaker Server 8.0v4, and FileMaker Server 8.0v4 Advanced as Universal applications.

 The speed boost on dual core Intel-based Macs is substantial compared to single core PowerPC-based Macs.
-FileMaker reports FileMaker Pro 8.5 is "up to 91% faster" on Intel-based Macs (specifically when adding records), in an internal test.
+FileMaker reported FileMaker Pro 8.5 is "up to 91% faster" on Intel-based Macs (specifically when adding records), in an internal test.
 FileMaker reports that:

 Our test compared FileMaker Pro 8.5 on an iMac G5 2.1 GHz with 1 GB memory and Mac OS X 10.4.6 and FileMaker Pro 8.5 on an iMac Intel "Core Duo" 2.0 GHz with 1 GB memory and Mac OS X 10.4.6.
 The test database contained between 5,000 and 20,000 records.

-Other than support for Intel-based Macs, the number of new features is small, but includes an interesting "Web Viewer" feature "that puts a live Web browser window in your database", a "Learning Center" that "offers step-by-step video tutorials" and "Object Functions and Scripts" to improve database navigation.
+Other than support for Intel-based Macs, the number of new features is small, but included an interesting "Web Viewer" feature "that puts a live Web browser window in your database", a "Learning Center" that "offers step-by-step video tutorials" and "Object Functions and Scripts" to improve database navigation.

 However, now that FileMaker Pro 8.5 is available as a Universal Binary, users of Intel-based Macs likely will want to upgrade as soon as possible to take advantage of the performance improvements.
 The upgrade price is US$99.

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.